Cleanliness and log-characteristic cycles for vector bundles with flat connections: Introduction

 Unless otherwise stated, all differentials and derivations are continuous, and are relative to $k$.

 We will frequently say vector bundles to mean locally free sheaves of finite rank.
-For a locally free coherent sheaf $\calF$ over a scheme $X$, we let $\Sym^\bullet_{\calO_X} \calF^\vee$ denote the sheaf of symmetric algebra over $\calF^\vee$; the associated scheme is just the vector bundle associated to $\calF$.
+For a locally free coherent sheaf $\calF$ over a scheme $X$, we let $\Sym^\bullet_{\calO_X} \calF^\vee$ denote the sheaf of symmetric algebra over $\calF^\vee$; the associated scheme is the physical vector bundle associated to $\calF$.
 A connection $\nabla$ on a vector bundle $M$ over a smooth scheme $U$ is called \emph{integrable} if the composition of $\nabla$ with the induced morphism $\nabla^{(1)}: M \otimes \Omega^1_U \to M \otimes \Omega^2_U$ is zero.
-Here we choose to use the notation ``integrable" instead of ``flat" because we want to avoid the confusing with the algebro-geometric meaning of flatness.
+Here we choose to use the notation ``integrable" over ``flat" because we want to avoid possible confusion with the algebro-geometric meaning of flatness.

-In this paper, we only implicitly use non-logarithmic cycles/varieties in Subsection~\ref{S:log-holonomicity}.
-Aside from this, we will exclusively discuss logarithmic cycles/varieties.
+In this paper, we only implicitly use nonlog-characteristic cycles/varieties in Subsection~\ref{S:log-holonomicity}.
+Aside from this, we will exclusively discuss log-characteristic cycles/varieties.
 We will try to emphasize this as often as possible.
 But we sometimes give in for simpler notation, e.g. $\Car(M)$ and $\ZCar(M)$.